Conversion to SAP S/4HANA On-Premise – what are the key problem areas (and what to do about them)?

 If you have already implemented one of SAP Business Suite applications using business partner concept, good news: You will save yourself time and effort.
 In this situation, most of your customers, vendors or both were already replicated into business partners and you have your business partner and CVI configuration in place.
 Furthermore, your IT and business users are familiar with the concept as well.

-A critical part of any conversion to SAP S/4HANA is financial data migration.
+A critical part of any conversion to SAP S/4HANA is the financial data migration.
 During this phase, transactional data is transformed into the new data model of the universal journal.
 To successfully migrate the existing transaction data, they must be clean and consistent.
 Unfortunately, no matter how well you manage the integrity of your data, chances are that you are going to have some errors in it.
 One of the most common errors includes differences between general ledger and subledgers (AA, MM, AR, AP..), between general ledger and document tables and inconsistencies in Asset accounting.

 How does a company end up with inconsistent transactional data?
 Well, there are many reasons for that: